isomerpages/moe-sls/_student-user-guide/Assess/(A3,6) Insert Mathematical or Chemical Equations.md

 <hr>
 <ol>
 <li>You can also type LaTeX equations between double dollar signs – $$ – in the Rich Text Editor.
 For more information on the LaTeX commands supported, click <a target="_blank" href="https://docs.wiris.com/en/mathtype/mathtype_web/latex-support">here</a>.</li>
-<li>The equation will be rendered as an image in the lesson preview.</li>
+<li>The equation will be rendered as an image in the module preview.</li>
 </ol>
 <h2 id="-insert-chemical-equation-using-chemtype-">Insert Chemical Equation using ChemType</h2>
 <hr>